 Program your thermostat to run the AC at a higher temperature when no one’s home.
 Or just turn it off, and program it to turn on and cool the area just before you arrive home.

 Remember to fully seal and insulate the AC system properly when setting it up.
 Any leakage can affect the efficiency of your AC’s cooling powers.

 Clean your AC units regularly, especially window mounted ones.
 Wipe down the vents and rinse the filters (and change them if you need to).
 Clean the air ducts of your AC if it’s a central air conditioning system.

 An Eco-Friendly Air Conditioning System for Your Needs

-Make sure you select the right system for your needs, and learn how to take good care of it.
+Make sure you select the right system for your needs, and learn how to take good care of it (and recycle HEPA filters when you can).
 Maintain it well, and it will give you energy-efficient service for many, many years to come.